-- Fast RF meters capture more signals in high radiation environments and can capture fast bursts of radiation which is why people often refer to "fast meters" when discussing RF measurement.
-(The Mito Meter operates at 20,000 samples per second.) - However, accuracy at low power levels and the ability to detect and listen to RF signals remain more important for assessing and reducing RF exposure in homes and workplaces.
+- Fast RF broadband meters capture more signals in high radiation environments and can capture fast short bursts of radiation leading to higher readings than slower RF meters.
+(The Mito Meter samples at 20,000 per second.) - Accuracy at low RF radiation levels and the ability to listen to RF signals remain more important for assessing and reducing RF exposure in a typical home or workplace.